How to Paint Watercolors on Rocks with 3 Easy Ideas

 Instructions

 1. With a pencil lightly draw a line for the branch.
 I want the redder hues to be on my birds chest.
 Starting from the top left I added fuchsia, then cherry, then teal green then iris blue.
 In a sort of oval shape with the tail.
-Most of the color overlap each other in a random way, When we add the water they will mix and blend together and hopefully there’s some random new combinations of colors. watercolor pencil drawing of a bird on a rock
+Most of the color overlap each other in a random way, When we add the water they will mix and blend together and hopefully there’s some random new combinations of colors. watercolor painted bird rock

-3. Activate as before.blue bird watercolor painted rock
+3. Activate as before. watercolor bird painted rock

 4. Outline using a black fine liner pen.
 Keep your marks loose and free.
-Don’t try to keep to just the painted areas.blue bird watercolor painted rock
+Don’t try to keep to just the painted areas. watercolor bird painted rock

 5. Add details.
 I used a white acrylic paint pen to add the dots.
-Sign your rock and you’re done!blue bird watercolor painted rock
+Sign your rock and you’re done!watercolor bird painted rock

 Recommended Products